 In order to show the performance of the improved algorithm, four examples are presented in this section.
 The objective of the first one is to show that the robustness of the method is still preserved.
-Figure 5(a) presents a very distorted initial mesh.
-It is smoothed using the improved algorithm, and the optimal mesh for this case is obtained in few iterations (see Figure 5(b).
-An L-shape domain with an inner node placed outside the domain is presented in Figure 5(c).
-The smoothed mesh is presented in Figure 5(d).
+Figure 5.a presents a very distorted initial mesh.
+It is smoothed using the improved algorithm, and the optimal mesh for this case is obtained in few iterations (see figure 5.b).
+A L-shape domain with a inner node placed outside of the domain is presented in figure 5.c.
+The smoothed mesh is presented in figure 5.d.
 Notice that, even in non-convex domain cases, the modified algorithm still places nodes inside the domain.